best beaches in the caribbean

 15. Bávaro Beach, Dominican Republic

 The stunning and idyllic Bávaro Beach in the Dominican Republic’s favorite beach resort of Punta Cana is easily the most beautiful beach on the island.
-Palm trees up and down the beach provide great shade and make the beach even more impressive, while powdery sand and incredible beach amenities make this a beach destination that has many travelers returning year after year.
+Palm trees up and down the beach provide great shade, while powdery sand and incredible beach amenities make this a destination that has many travelers returning year after year.

 ffyres beach antigua